 Browse by Medical Category

-Upon establishing the laboratory at MGH, Dr. Li’s focus was on the novel application of robotic technology to the in-vitro motion simulation of the human upper and lower extremity.
+The Orthopaedic Bioengineering Laboratory was established in 1998.
+Upon establishing the laboratory at Massachusetts General Hospital, the focus was on the novel application of robotic technology to the in-vitro motion simulation of the human joints.
 Using this robotic technology, the laboratory pioneered the investigation of human knee function in high flexion angles and revealed many factors that hinder deep flexion after total knee arthroplasty.

-Publications since 2010 (see Pubmed for complete list)
+Select Publications (see Pubmed for complete list)

 Back to Top